matiaselm/matiaselm-gh-pages/README.md

 # This project was started with [Create React App](https://github.com/facebook/create-react-app)

-Current published version of this app can be found [here](https://matiaselm.github.io/matiaselm-gh-pages/)
+App not published.
+Would've been found [here](https://matiaselm.github.io/matiaselm-gh-pages/)

-It's purpose is to have one place for all of the stuff done by me - a portfolio for my coding and other personal projects.
-Everything is not yet added
+It's purpose was to have one place for all of the stuff done by me - a portfolio for my coding and other personal projects.

-## How to run
+## How to start with it yourself

 - Make sure you have [Node.js](https://nodejs.org/en/) with npm installed